bioinf-mcb/Metagenomic-DeepFRI/README.md

    cc = cellular_component
    ec = enzyme_commission
    ```

+## GPU / CPU utilization
+If CUDA is installed on your machine, `metaDeepFRI` will automatically use it for prediction, no additional installations are needed.
+If not, the model will use CPUs.
+If argument `threads` is provided, the prediction will run on multiple CPU cores.

 ## Citations
 If you use this software please cite:
     - Gligorijević et al. "Structure-based protein function prediction using graph convolutional networks" Nat.
 Comms.
 (2021). https://doi.org/10.1038/s41467-021-23303-9